 AERATEC is a control that turns ON or OFF aeration at specified segments and layers.
 If this is ON, the model then reads the control file for this feature, “w2_aerate.npt”.
 Please see the section on the aeration control file for a description of its features.

 INITUWL is a control that turns ON or OFF a computation of the initial water level and the initial velocity of the river.
 A computation of the normal depth and initial velocity is made for any branch with a non-zero slope.
 This normal depth profile is used instead of the water surface profile given in the bathymetry file.
-The theory for this is described in Part 2 of the User Manual.
+The theory for this is described in Part 2 of the User’s Manual.
 A typical CE-QUAL-W2 application starts with velocity set to zero in the domain at the initial time.
 If INITUWL is ON, then the velocity at normal depth is computed and used as the initial velocity.
 This allows smoother running of the river models.
 When INITUWL is turned ON, the CE-QUAL-W2 model also writes out a file that shows the initial water surface elevations, normal depths, and velocities it computed for the first time step.
-These are found in an output file called, “init_wl_u_check.dat”.
+These are found in an output file called “init_wl_u_check.dat”.